-According to a study conducted by Dr. Peter Francis for the American Council on Exercise (ACE), the three best exercises for defining the abdominal area are: the Captain’s Chair, bicycles, and abs with exercise ball; you don’t need much additional equipment.
+According to a study conducted by Dr. Peter Francis for the American Council on Exercise (ACE), the three best exercises for defining and increasing the muscle mass in the abdominal area are the Captain’s Chair, bicycles, and abs with an exercise ball; you don’t need much additional equipment.

 Here are the movements that I incorporate into my routine.
 Remember, three or four exercises for about 15 or 20 minutes is enough.

 You perform this exercise on a setup that is found in every gym: the Roman chair.
 This device is perhaps the simplest in the gym, made of just two armrests and a backrest.
-The execution of this exercise is very straightforward.
+As a result, the execution of this exercise is very straightforward.